 Bitcoin is a sovereign system of digital money.
 It has no direct correlation to any real-world currency, nor is it controlled by any government or centralized entity.
 But people can (and do) use it to purchase real-world items at major retailers such as Overstock.com and Expedia.

-In order to process these transactions securely, entities called miners compete to solve mathematically complex problems.
+To process these transactions securely, entities called miners compete to solve mathematically complex problems.
 The miner who is successful in solving the problem adds a block to Bitcoin’s blockchain and receives a reward of 6.25 bitcoins.
-In November 2020, a single bitcoin was worth over $18,000—meaning every successful miner receives over $100,000 worth of Bitcoin.
+In November 2020, a single bitcoin was worth more than $18,000—meaning every successful miner receives more than $100,000 worth of Bitcoin.

 Not only is this a reward for the miner’s efforts, but the process of mining is how new bitcoins are generated and introduced into circulation.

 - A blockchain is an online decentralized ledger that records approved transactions (blocks) that are tied together (chains) throughout a network.

 - Bitcoin miners add individual blocks to the blockchain by solving complex mathematical problems, with the winner receiving a set number of bitcoins.

 - The mining difficulty of bitcoin is extremely high, requiring expensive hardware, large amounts of electricity, and specific software.

 - Whether bitcoin mining is profitable depends on the cost of electricity, though it is most profitable when miners work in pools to combine resources.